gitbls/ndm/README.md

 * *zoneonly*: Only put this host in the dns zone file (do not add to dhcpd.conf or /etc/hosts)
 * *nodomain*: Don't add the domain name to the host in /etc/hosts.
 Use this if you have an FQDN name for a host outside your domain.

-Once the network database has been successfully imported, do a `ndm build` and `ndm install`.
+Once the network database has been successfully imported, do a `sudo ndm build` and `sudo ndm install`.

 ## Using ndm with multiple LAN subnets or a VPN

 By default, the name server is configured to only accept requests from the host on which the name server is running, and any hosts in the subnet specified by --subnet.
-If you're using multiple LAN subnets or have a VPN installed that will use your DNS server for name services, you must specify the additional subnets using the `ndm config --internals` command.
+If you're using multiple LAN subnets or have a VPN installed that will use your DNS server for name services, you must specify the additional subnets using the `sudo ndm config --internals` command.

-For instance, if my VPN provides client IP addresses in subnet 10.42.10.0/24, I would use `ndm config --internals 10.42.10.0/24`, and ndm will add that subnet to the list of subnets allowed to query the name server.
+For instance, if my VPN provides client IP addresses in subnet 10.42.10.0/24, I would use `sudo ndm config --internals 10.42.10.0/24`, and ndm will add that subnet to the list of subnets allowed to query the name server.

 ## Nameserver Failover

 ndm currently doesn't support highly available DNS or DHCP servers.
 However, the complete network database configuration is kept in a single file (/etc/dbndm.json).
 I use a manual failover technique with a hot standby.
 My standby checks for updates to the database at regular intervals, and updates it's copy of the database as needed.
 While the DNS server on the hot standby can always be running, the DHCP server cannot.
 Only start it if the primary fails.

-Here's the script I use:
+Here's the script I use, which must be run with sudo:

     #!/bin/bash